Coronavirus — COVID-19

 At Ridgewater College, the health and safety of our students, faculty and staff is a priority.
 Minnesota State is closely monitoring the developing situation related to COVID-19 and is committed to taking steps necessary to protect the health and safety of our faculty, our staff, and our students.
 Learn more here.

 Ridgewater College provides speakers, classes, and activities throughout the year to support healthy student behaviors and choices.
-Each campus hosts an annual health fair in partnership with community agencies as well as biannual visits from the Red Cross Bloodmobile.
+Each campus hosts an annual health fair in partnership with community agencies as well as biannual American Red Cross Blood Drives.

 Automated external defibrillators (AED) and first aid kits are available across the campuses.

 CampusWell is an online monthly health and wellness magazine for students and their families.
 Each issue features valuable information to help students make better decisions.
 It also helps parents gain a better understanding of the health and wellness challenges that today’s students face.

 Minnesota Statutes, Section 135A.14 requires that all students attending post-secondary schools have immunization status that is current for measles, mumps, rubella, diphtheria, and tetanus.
 People who were born in 1956 or earlier and students who graduated from high school since 1997 are exempt.
 All other students will need to submit an immunization record that is complete and up to date.
 Sources for dates of immunization are high school, clinic, or military records.
 If you have problems understanding these records, please contact student services for assistance.

 Health Insurance Policy for International Students